-The Best Carbon Monoxide Detectors (Under $25) on Amazon in 2018
+The Best Cheap Carbon Monoxide Detectors For Sale on Amazon in 2019

 Carbon monoxide (CO) is a colorless, odorless gas that steals oxygen from vital organs.

 It causes people to faint without warning and eventually, to suffocate.
 Hundreds of Americans die each year from unintentional carbon monoxide poisoning (often at home during the winter months).